maread99/beanahead/README.md

 **TODO** - all links to absolute references

-Love [beancount][beancount] but just wish it supported forecasting?
-Voila!
+Beanahead generates and administers future transactions for [beancount][beancount] ledgers.

-Beanahead is a beancount extension to manage future transactions.
+- Generate regular expected transactions.
-- Define regular and ad-hoc expected transactions.
+- Define ad-hoc expected transactions.
-- Reconcile actual transactions with expected transactions.
+- Reconcile expected transactions against imported transactions.

 It´s useful to:
 - Forecast account balances based on expected income and payments.
-- Define transactions between updating accounts.
-(This is great if, like me, by the time you update your accounts at the end of the month you've forgotten what some of the transactions were or to which accounts you wanted to post them to.)
+- Add transactions between updating accounts.

 ## Installation

 `$ pip install beanahead`

-The only direct dependencies are beancount and pandas (and pandas could be made optional, see [#1]()TODO INCLUDE REFERENCE).
+The only direct dependencies are `beancount` and `pandas` (and pandas could be made optional, see [#1]()TODO INCLUDE REFERENCE).

 > :information: The requirement is beancount v2.
-It's intended that beanahead will be upgraded to support beancount v3 (currently in development) when v3 is completed and available from PyPI.
+It's intended that beanahead will be upgraded to support beancount v3 (currently in development) when v3 is completed and published to PyPI.

 ## Really briefly, how it works

 - Expected transactions are defined on separate ledgers.
-- New entries are reconciled with expected transactions before being included to the main ledger.
+- Newly imported entries are reconciled against expected transactions before being included to the main ledger.

 **Beanahead does not need to touch your main ledger**.

 ## Briefly, how it works
-- Regular Expected Transactions (electicity bill, rent, etc) are defined on a dedicated beancount file (by convention 'rx_def.beancount').
+- Regular Expected Transactions (electicity bill, rent, etc) are defined by including a single transaction to a dedicated beancount file, by convention 'rx_def.beancount'.
-- The `addrx` command is used to populate a Regular Expected Transactions ledger (by convention 'rx.beancount').
-This ledger is 'included' to your main .beancount ledger.
+- The `addrx` command is used to populate a Regular Expected Transactions ledger with transactions.
+This ledger, by convention 'rx.beancount', is 'included' to your main .beancount ledger.
-- ad-hoc Expected Transactions are added to the Expected Transactions ledger  (by convention 'x.beancount').
+- ad-hoc Expected Transactions are added to the Expected Transactions ledger, by convention 'x.beancount'.
 This ledger is also 'included' to your main .beancount ledger.
-- The `recon` comamnd offers a cli to reconcile new entries extracted from your statements with entries on the expected transactions ledgers.
+- The `recon` comamnd offers a cli to reconcile newly imported entries with entries on the expected transactions ledgers.
-  - New transactions are updated to reflect any missing narration, tags, meta and 'other side' postings defined on the corresponding expected transactions.
+  - Newly imported transactions are updated to reflect any missing narration, tags, meta and 'other side' postings defined on the corresponding expected transactions.
   - Reconciled expected transactions are removed from their respective ledgers.

 In keeping with the beancount spirit, beanahead provides all its functionality via a CLI (the underlying functions are available within the codebase should you prefer).
 There are five commands, all subcommands of beanahead.